Natty Light wants to rent your diploma, but doesn’t really want to solve student debt crisis

 — Natural Light (@naturallight) February 11, 2020

 Student loan debt in America has hit $1.6 trillion.
-Why is college party (and college wallet) friendly brand like Natty Light interested?
+Why is a college party- (and college wallet-) friendly brand like Natty Light interested?
 Daniel Blake, senior director of U.S. value brands at Natty Light parent AB InBev, says that college debt is a financial burden that gets in the way of enjoying and reminiscing on the great parts of college life, and the brand’s 10-year commitment is designed to ease some of that burden.
 “Our goal in year three is to balance consistency, building on what we’ve already done, while bringing something new that highlights the issue in a way that gets people talking,” says Blake.
 “We think it’s important to raise awareness and even try to address some of the issues that affect our drinkers most, as long as we can do it in a credible way.”

 As a marketing tactic, it’s an inspired move.
 For a college student, here’s a cheap beer brand that says it cares about the heavy toll that debt can take on your young professional life, just as you’re trying to get it started, while also suggesting that you might want to skip that super expensive class to drink said cheap beer.